sophia-zube/incari-doc/demo-projects/4-methods-of-animation.md

 1. The **Keyframe** itself, which holds a value at a specific time.
 2. The curve handles, which control the easing and interpolation between frames.

-To add a **Keyframe**, simply right click an **Attribute** and select "Add Keyframe" from the context menu.
+To add a **Keyframe**, simply right-click an **Attribute** and select "Add Keyframe" from the context menu.
 This will create a **Keyframe** at whatever time the playhead is currently on.
 You can then adjust the curve handles to fine-tune the intermediate frames.

 ![Animation Nodes.](../.gitbook/assets/2020-09-28_11h50_20.png)